A semi-canonical reduction for periods of Kontsevich-Zagier: Semi-algebraic compactification of domains and resolution of poles

-\begin{cor} Any period can be represented as a sum of absolutely convergent integrals of rational functions in $\RRalg(x_1,\ldots,x_d)$ over compact semi-algebraic sets, obtained algorithmically and respecting the KZ--rules from another integral representation. \end{cor}
+\begin{cor} Any period can be represented as a sum of absolutely convergent integrals of rational functions in $\RRalg(x_1,\ldots,x_d)$ over compact semi-algebraic sets, obtained algorithmically and respecting the KZ-rules from any integral representation. \end{cor}